 Aside from the fine arts, I have pursued a side career as a Children’s Magician under the direction of my mentor and professional magician, Julian Mather.
 At the beginning of my magic career, Julian made it clear that only someone with the heart of a child and an ability to connect with children is right for the job.
 That’s where the magic comes from.
 I have always had a very playful personality and enjoy working with children very much.
-Another influence in my life has come from the pursuit of my Spanish Teaching degree, where I developed a strong love for learning about culture.
+Another influence in my life has come from the pursuit of my Spanish Teaching degree, where I developed a strong love for learning about a culture.

-Throughout my art teaching methods courses, Latin and Native American culture has been my focus.
+Throughout my art teaching methods courses, Latin and Native American culture have been my focus.
 As I pursue my degree in Art Education, I have come to see my role as an educator as being one of

 helping to raise a generation of empathetic, self-confident, and creative youth with their own voice.